 During this time, splints should be changed at least weekly to reduce the risk of pressure sores due to the lack of soft tissue coverage.
 If the splint gets wet or dirty, it will need to be changed more often.

 However, he notes that "If three or four metacarpal/tarsal bones are fractured and displacement is present, external coaptation may be a poor choice.
 When multiple bones are fractured, the splint cannot maintain reduction properly, and while union may occur, the recovery will be prolonged and deformity is likely.
 Surgery is considered a better choice in such cases."

 Immediately following the accident, prevent your dog from using the foot or bearing weight on the leg with the injured toe.
 Bring your dog to the vet as soon as possible.

-If your dog is put in a splint, limit activity for the requisite amount of time.
-Recheck how the bone is healing with your vet in several weeks; he'll take another X-ray to monitor your dog's progress and will let you know when you can increase your dog's activity.
+If your dog is put in a splint, limit its activity for the requisite amount of time.
+Recheck how the bone is healing with your vet in several weeks.
+Another X-ray will be taken to monitor your dog's progress and the vet will let you know when you can increase your dog's activity.

 Of course, most accidents are unavoidable, but you can take steps to increase safety: